The purpose of these guidelines is to offer:

 Special measures are not only used to make sure our requirements are being met and maintained but most importantly, they are there to help us achieve our charitable aim of improving the lives of farmed animals.

-Members will be taken out of special measures once we are confident that they can consistently meet and maintain the RSPCA welfare standards and all other requirements of membership.
+Members will be taken out of special measures once we are confident that they can consistently meet and maintain the RSPCA welfare standards and all other membership requirements.